HOLISTIC REHAB AND ADDICTION TREATMENT IN GEORGIA

 A holistic approach to treatment provides opportunities for men and women in recovery at Bluff to participate in activities that improve the health and well-being of the whole person – mind, body and spirit.

 Learning to Embrace Sobriety

-Holistic addiction treatment offered at Bluff include our nutrition program, yoga, meditation and a variety of exercise options, all delivered in a spiritually nourishing environment that helps individuals reconnect with a higher power and find meaning and purpose in life.
+Holistic activities with the addiction treatment program offered at Bluff include our yoga, meditation and a variety of exercise options, all delivered in a spiritually nourishing environment that helps individuals reconnect with a higher power and find meaning and purpose in life.

 Through our holistic rehab programs, our patients emerge from rehab stronger, healthier and mentally ready to embrace sobriety, accountability and the enjoyment of all that life has to offer.

 If you are interested in our holistic addiction activities, our team of professionals are here to answer your questions about treatment and insurance coverage.

 The Role of Nutrition in Recovery

 During rehab, the holistic addiction therapy of good nutrition is vitally important.
 It’s common for people to enter inpatient drug and alcohol rehab malnourished.
 They often have little appetite, indigestion and other gastrointestinal problems both from the use of substances and poor eating habits over a long period of time.